Game meat, bison, top sirloin, separable lean only, trimmed to 0" fat, raw

 Compare Game meat, bison, top sirloin, separable lean only, trimmed to 0" fat, raw

-See how Game meat, bison, top sirloin, separable lean only, trimmed to 0" fat, raw compares to other foods:
+See how Game meat, bison, top sirloin, separable lean only, trimmed to 0" fat, raw compares to other foods in terms of nutrition:

-- Game meat, bison, top sirloin, separable lean only, trimmed to 0" fat, raw vs Lamb, New Zealand, imported, frozen, loin, separable lean and fat, cooked, broiled
+- Game meat, bison, top sirloin, separable lean only, trimmed to 0" fat, raw vs Lamb, New Zealand, imported, loin chop, separable lean only, cooked, fast fried

 More in Lamb, Veal, and Game Products